 It was when making these spiced fig brownies that I discovered the thermostat in my oven is broken.
 I’d been burning lots of food but I put it down to clumsiness post op, and the need for a new element (granted they were hanging off).
 But when new elements didn’t stop the burn, I decided to buy an oven thermometer.
 It’s 20c hotter than the setting 🙁 In a way I’m glad- I seriously wondered if I’d lost my baking prowess.
 It does mean that I am having to go back through here and recheck recipes.
 I strongly recommend anyone who bakes gets an oven thermometer – they are only cheap but can save a whole lotta heartache.

 I’ve honestly run out of ways to try and photograph brownies which make them different from any other brownie pic on here!
 So you will just have to take my word for it when I say that they are more tasty than they are photogenic!
+My brownies are all in one place in my ultimate brownie guide if you fancy the lowdown on the squishy stuff.

 An unusual flavour combo for a brownie, but once you have tried it, you won't look back!